PunkUnicorn/The-Return-of-Tom-Thumb/Prose - Chapter Three1.md

 # Chapter Three

-Kim held the tether of the cow.
+Kim held the cow's tether.
 Tom waved Jack farewell, who was keen to depart after the transaction.
 Tom wished Jack had been more social instead of hurrying off.
 She felt dissatisfied.

 Scanning the village, Tom was hoping to be enthused, however the crowds had thinned; the day was coming to a close.
 She had sold the pips, there was no reason to stay.